Eram Garden

-Eram Garden (باغ ارم, Bāgh-e Eram) is a historic Persian garden in Shiraz, Iran.
+Eram Garden (باغ ارم) is a historic Persian garden in Shiraz, Iran.
 The garden, and the building within it, are located at the northern shore of the Khoshk River in the Fars province.

 History

 The origins of the garden may go back to the 12th century, during the Seljuk era, when a garden later called Bagh-e Shah probably existed on this site up to the 18th century.
 This may have influenced the overall layout of the current garden.